AlexandreBrown/lx-control/README.md

 This learning experience is provided by the Duckietown team and can be run on Duckiebots.
 Visit us at the [Duckietown Website](https://www.duckietown.com) for more learning materials, documentation, and demos.

-For guided setup instructions, lecture content, and more related to this LX, see [our Self-Driving Cars with Duckietown MOOC on EdX](https://learning.edx.org/course/course-v1:ETHx+DT-01x+3T2022/home).
+For guided setup instructions, lecture content, and more related to this LX, see [our Self-Driving Cars with Duckietown MOOC on EdX](https://duckietown.com/mooc).

 # Instructions

+Find the most up-to-date instructions on [how to run LXs on the Duckietown manual](https://docs.duckietown.com/ente/duckietown-manual/60-learning-experiences/lx-setup-pid-control.html).

 **NOTE:** All commands below are intended to be executed from the root directory of this exercise (i.e., the directory containing this README).